febriinanda/fool/README.md

 4. Open browser and go to localhost/fool (By default)

 ## Note
-This branch is using to develop custom directive
+This branch is using to develop custom directive.
+Learn first!